What is radiation therapy used for?

 What are the side effects of radiation therapy?

 In the past, radiotherapy was not able to be so precisely targeted, and some patients experienced consequences or side effects long after the treatment.
-However, due to current technology, modern radiation therapy does not necessarily cause Radiation oncology.
+However, due to current technology, modern radiation therapy does not necessarily cause side effects.

 The side effects that do occur largely depend on where the radiation is directed, the type of cancer, where it is located, and the purpose of treatment.
 One common side effect is fatigue not only during treatment, but also just beyond the period of treatment.
 All other side effects are specific to the area being targeted with the radiation beams, so it is difficult to generalise across all patients.